nipa-cloud/tf-container-builder/README.md

 ## Contacts

-Please use Tungsten Fabric Slack for posting your questions: https://tungstenfabric.slack.com/messages/C0DQ4JPCZ/details/
+Please use Tungsten Fabric Slack for posting your questions: ?opensdn mailing list?